buildpacks/spec/buildpack.md

 ### build.toml (TOML)

-This section describes the `build.toml` output by buildpacks; for image extensions see the [Image Extension Specification](image-extension.md).
+This section describes the `build.toml` output by buildpacks; for image extensions see the [Image Extension Interface Specification](image-extension.md).

 ```toml
 [[unmet]]